yatagan/recipe-search-tech-test/README.md

 ## Essential requirements:

 -	Search results should be relevant, e.g. a search for broccoli stilton soup should return at least broccoli stilton soup.
+-	Ideally the results will be sorted so that the most relevant result is first in the result list.
 -	Searches should complete quickly so users are not kept waiting – this tool needs to serve many users so lower latency will mean we can serve more concurrent searches - ideally searches will take < 10ms.

-Ideally the results will be sorted so that the most relevant result is first in the result list.
+-	Documentation that describes how to set up and run your solution.

+**A test suite is optional.** We are most interested in evaluating the quality of your solution to the search problem, not in the simpler task of writing tests for the solution.

 ## Technical Notes

-The program can be a command line app, a set of functions for REPL usage or a web app.
-It can be written in any language you want.
+**Please use whichever language you are most comfortable in.** We want to see what your best work looks like, without needing to factor in a lack of familiarity with the language in our evaluation.
+The program can be a command line app, a set of functions for REPL usage (or equivalent for your language) or a web app.

 The goal of this test is to appraise your programming ability, that is to say – how simple, readable, efficient and correct your solution is.
 In addition good comments, good function/interface design and good naming will be looked for.